Growing Writers:

 Read–Think–Write

 When I teach a writing workshop for any age, I always begin with mentor texts.
-First we read, then we think about the text, and talk about it.
+First we read.
+Then we think out loud and talk about what they want to write.
 Only after these reading and thinking and talking steps, will I ask my students to begin writing.

 Writers grow from Imitation (in preschool) to Personalization (in high school and beyond).
-At each of the six stages of writing, reading and thinking and talking lead to writing.
-Skipping the prewriting step, the reading and thinking and talking steps of the writing process, leads to writer’s block.
+At each of the six stages of writing, reading and thinking and talking come first.
+Skipping the pre-writing step, the reading and thinking and talking steps of the writing process, leads to writer’s block.
 Why frustrate yourself?

 words